-Outrigger pads are to be used with the outrigger system or down jack on your equipment.
-There are a few different systems on equipment for the outriggers or down jacks:
+Outrigger pads are used with the outrigger system or down jack on your equipment.
+There are a few different systems of equipment for the outriggers or down jacks:

 Out & down outrigger system: This is vertical pressure from the equipment & has a rubber up method.
 This system is designed to widen the footprint of the equipment, getting the rubber or tires up to make sure the PSI is not addressed through the suspension of the equipment but through the outrigger system.